Uberi/University-Notes/PHIL110A/PHIL110A.md

 # 14/11/13

-;wip: paper 2 is due on tuesday, though possibly not since we didn't learn about Kuhn yet

 Notes on paper 1:

 * When the assignment asked to prove that the premises support the conclusion, it meant **validity**, not soundness, which most people talked about.